L-udo/L-udo/README.md

 Hello!!
 I'm Ludo
 This is my passion project XZOR
-,where I strive to learn both electronic and software engineering along the way.
+,where I strive to learn about electronics along the way.

 I'm Interested in Embedded programming + Computer vision, but still very much a beginner in the world of programming